Dacia Sandero: Problemi al Cambio Manuale – Rumorosità e Marce Dure

 ✔ Damaged engine mounts.

-To avoid costly repairs, it is essential to intervene promptly with the suggested solutions.
-If the problem persists, it is advisable to contact a specialized mechanic .
+To avoid costly repairs, it is essential to act promptly with the suggested solutions.
+If the problem persists, it is advisable to consult a specialized mechanic.

-Have you had problems with the gearbox of your Dacia Sandero?
+Have you had problems with your Dacia Sandero's gearbox?
 Leave a comment and tell us about your experience!

 Leave a comment